13.6 C

 Today, Asda announced its gender pay numbers for 2022, which indicate a year-on-year drop in both its mean and median pay disparities.
 Additionally, the mean pay gap narrowed more than the median pay difference did.

-Asda confirmed the following in a report that was filed to the website maintained by the government about gender pay:
+Asda confirmed the following in a report that was filed on the website maintained by the government about gender pay:

 The gap in compensation between male and female coworkers is 4.7% (2021: 6.1%) in the median.